 TESOL minor students are qualified for many overseas positions teaching English as a foreign language.
 They may also work in various ESL programs in the United States and other English-speaking countries.
 Possible teaching settings include adult education classes, intensive English programs, and English language learning programs around the world.
 Students in any major may apply for the TESOL minor.

 Difference between the TESOL certificate and the TESOL minor

 The TESOL minor will be indicated on a student's official transcript, whereas the TESOL certificate will not.
 Requirements will be tracked by the MyMap system and the student's progress report.
 If all requirements are met, the minor will be awarded at the time of graduation.
-Students who also want to complete the TESOL certificate must provide evidence to the Linguistics and English Language Department that requirements have been met.
+Students who also want to complete the TESOL certificate must provide evidence to the Linguistics and English Language Departments that requirements have been met.
 Once the certificate requirements have been met, the department will prepare and mail the certificate to the student.

 Choosing whether or not to complete the certificate depends largely on the student's career goals.
 A TESOL certificate is a term that is recognized around the world.
-It is viewed as more applied and usable in the professional world.
+It is viewed as more applicable and usable in the professional world.
 A certificate may be particularly useful if a student plans to teach abroad.